 Another way to take in the spectacular wintertime scenery near Lake Louise is to do the Johnston Canyon Icewalk.
 This famous attraction is open all year round but without a doubt, winter is the best time to go.

-You can also stop at the lower falls and turn around for a shorter, 1.3-kilometer walk.
+You can also stop at the lower falls and turn around for a shorter, 1.3-kilometer (0.8-mile) walk.
 Along the way, you’ll spot frozen waterfalls and huge icicles.

 For those who want to learn more or don’t have their own gear, you can book a Johnston Canyon Icewalk tour.
-This specific tour is 4 hours long and includes transport to and from the canyon (from Banff) as well as an expert guide, ice cleats, and hiking poles.
+This specific tour is 4 hours long and includes transport to and from the canyon from Banff (or just arrange to meet them there) as well as an expert guide, ice cleats, and hiking poles.

-19. Visit Emerald Lake
+23. Visit Emerald Lake

-In winter, you can visit the lake and see the famous Emerald Lake Lodge which appears to sit on an island in the lake.
-Although the small patch of land is actually connected to the mainland the hotel still has 360-degree views of the lake and the President Range.
+In winter, you can visit the lake and see the famous Emerald Lake Lodge, which appears to sit on an island in the lake.
+Although the small patch of land is actually connected to the mainland, the hotel still has 360-degree views of the lake and the President Range.

 If you can, visit at sunrise or sunset for the best views (spending a night at the lodge will make this easy.)
 This place is so beautiful and very popular among photographers!

-20. Head to Marble Canyon
+24. Head to Marble Canyon

 The next national park you sit on the doorstep of is Kootenay National Park.
 From Lake Louise, you can easily explore the park and one of its top attractions, Marble Canyon.
 In fact, the canyon is only a 30-minute drive away.

 Marble Canyon is gorgeous and thousands of years of erosion have created a deep cut in the earth with smooth walls.
 In winter, parts of the canyon freeze, and the surrounding area becomes covered in snow.

 For an even cooler experience, join this Marble Canyon snowshoeing tour from Banff.
 The 4-hour tour includes transport from Banff as well as all your snowshoeing gear.
 Then, it’s off to explore the canyon with an expert guide.

-21. Explore Banff Town
+25. Explore Banff Town

-Banff sits only 40 minutes southeast of Lake Louise and is the perfect place to visit for the day.
+Banff town sits only 40 minutes southeast of Lake Louise and is the perfect place to visit for the day.
 And it’s no wonder why – it’s absolutely beautiful in the winter and there are tons of things to do in Banff in winter.

 Afterward, take the gondola up Sulphur Mountain.
 The views from the top are out of this world and have to be seen to be believed (although the photo above should be enough proof to book your gondola ticket!)

-22. Drive the Bow Valley Parkway
+26. Drive the Bow Valley Parkway

 The Bow Valley Parkway is a highway that stretches between Banff and Lake Louise and is one of the most spectacular in Canada.
 Driving it is without a doubt one of the best things to do in Lake Louise in winter.
 The 50-kilometer-long highway takes around 1 hour to drive without stopping but allowing half a day is recommended.

-Above I talked about Johnston Canyon but below are other amazing stops on the Bow Valley Parkway in winter!
+Above I talked about Johnston Canyon, but below are other amazing stops on the Bow Valley Parkway in winter!

-Castle Mountain Viewpoint – Castle Mountain is one of those mountains you simply can’t miss.
+- Castle Mountain Viewpoint – Castle Mountain is one of those mountains you simply can’t miss.
 At the roadside viewpoint, you get amazing views, however, those who want a closer look can hike 6.5 km (4 miles) out and back to the viewpoint.

-Morant’s Curve – In winter, this is my favorite place to photograph.
+- Morant’s Curve – In winter, this is my favorite place to photograph.
 Morant’s Curve is a famous viewpoint (pictured above) in the Bow Valley where the train passes through the valley.
 It’s stunning and a must-visit!

-Moose Meadows – Moose Meadows isn’t home to many moose these days but with spectacular views, it’s a nice place to stop.
+- Moose Meadows – Moose Meadows isn’t home to many moose these days but with spectacular views, it’s a nice place to stop.

-Baker Creek Mountain Resort – Looking for a beautiful cabin getaway?
+- Baker Creek Mountain Resort – Looking for a beautiful cabin getaway?
 The Baker Creek Mountain Resort is the perfect place to stay on the Bow Valley Parkway.
 Choose a romantic Jacuzzi Suite for couples or a one-bedroom loft for families!

-In winter you should drive the Bow Valley Parkway with caution and winter tires are required.
+In winter, you should drive the Bow Valley Parkway with caution, and winter tires are required.

-24. Banff Ice Magic International Ice Carving Competition
+28. Banff Ice Magic International Ice Carving Competition

 Last on this epic list of winter activities in Lake Louise is truly unique.
 The Ice Magic International Ice Carving Competition is held every year from mid-January (check updated dates here) until the end of the month.
 During the event, you can visit Lake Louise and watch artists carve amazing ice sculptures right in front of you.